Exploring the Secrets of Milatos Cave / Video

 A Lovely Walk in the Bosom of Nature

 The path, which lies on the edge of a ravine, is paved with stones and fitted with a wooden parapet, for the safety of the excursionists.
 People of any age walk around, experiencing, and enjoying the beauty of Cretan nature.
-A kind of adventurous fellowship, born spontaneously, makes them all stop for a while to share impressions before and after visiting the cave.
+A kind of adventurous fellowship, born spontaneously, makes them all stop to share impressions before and after visiting the cave.
 So exciting!

 Hallelujah!